If there is one thing you can say about our team, it is that we are passionate.

 Outside of work James likes to cook and spend time out with his family and two cocker spaniels.

-As Policy advisor Louisa provides key support to our team, including preparing reports on environmental policy issues and maintaining awareness of new developments.
+As Policy Manager, Louisa provides key support to our team, including preparing reports on environmental policy issues and maintaining awareness of new developments.
 As such she will often be found coordinating responses to policy consultations, advocating policy positions and providing internal guidance to current legislation.

 Louisa’s interest in policy research and analysis was ignited during higher education.
 After completing an Environmental sustainability degree at the University of Leeds Louisa undertook a research Masters in Sustainability at the University of Bristol that included a dissertation on international forestry policy frameworks.